Buying a car.

 Contact the seller and ask lots of questions about the car.

 Test drive your car.

 Make sure you have a thorough look over the car yourself, and best of all, have an independent mechanic or automotive centre, check it out properly.
 It could save you thousands by revealing mechanical problems and previous damage.

 Insure your car when you buy it.
-Third party insurance is compulsory and will cover injuries caused to other people if your car is in an accident, without it you cannot register your car.
-The other types of car insurance include comprehensive insurance, third party fire and theft insurance and third party property insurance.
+Third party personal injury insurance is compulsory and will cover injuries caused to other people if your car is in an accident, without it you cannot register your car.
+The other types of car insurance include comprehensive insurance and third party property insurance.

 ^Paul – Lending Services Manager